Insert the following code in the section of your pages:

 Share This Article

 Serena Zehlius is a passionate writer and Certified Human Rights Consultant with a knack for blending humor and satire into her insights on news, politics, and social issues.
 Her love for animals is matched only by her commitment to human rights and progressive values.
-When she’s not writing about politics, you’ll find her advocating for a better world for both people and animals.
+When she’s not writing about politics, you’ll find her outside enjoying nature.